jle034/rshell/grep/README.md

 One special use of the `grep` command is with `git log`, which shows your commit logs.
 Let’s say you are able to fix a crucial bug in your code one day.
-You commit, celebrate, and continue working on your code.
+You commit, celebrate, and continue coding.
 After spending days on this project, you realize that your code is completely wrong and want to go back to an old commit.
 Perhaps you want to go back to that ‘bug-fixed’ commit.
 How are you going to search through over hundreds of commits?